On the dimension of CAT(0) spaces where mapping class groups act: Introduction

 \begin{corA} Let $K$ be a field and let $\rho:\modsg\to {\rm{GL}}(g,K)$ be a representation.
 If $K$ has characteristic $0$ then the eigenvalues of each $\rho(\gamma)\ (\gamma\in\G)$ are algebraic integers, and if $K$ has positive characteristic they are roots of unity. \end{corA}

-\begin{corA} If $K$ is an algebraically closed field, then there are only finitely many conjugacy classes of irreducible representations $\modsg\to {\rm{GL}}(g,K)$. \end{corA}
+\begin{corA} If $K$ is an algebraically closed field and $d\le g$, then there are only finitely many conjugacy classes of irreducible representations $\modsg\to {\rm{GL}}(d,K)$. \end{corA}

 The value of these corollaries should be weighed against the fact that no representations with infinite image are known to exist in such low degrees.
+Indeed it seems plausible that there are no such representations below dimension $2g$.
+Using our results, Louis Funar \cite{funar} recently proved that every homomorphism $\modsg\to{\rm{SL}}(\lfloor\sqrt{g+1}\rfloor, \C)$ has finite image.

 In the proof of Theorem \ref{t:main}, the semisimplicity hypothesis is used to force the Dehn twists to have fixed points.
-There are two useful ways in which this hypothesis can be weakened.
-First, it is enough to assume only that there are no neutral parabolics (see Section \ref{s:last}).
-Alternatively, one can simply assume that the Dehn twist in a certain type of separating loop has a fixed point.
+There are two useful ways in which the semsimplicity assumption can be weakened.
+First, it is enough to assume only that the action has no neutral parabolics (see Section \ref{s:last}).
+Alternatively, one can simply assume that the Dehn twist in a certain type of separating loop has a fixed point (Theorem 5.2).
 By exploiting this second observation we prove the following theorem.

 Recall that $\gamma_3(G)$, the third term of lower central series of a group $G$ is defined by setting $\gamma_2(G)=[G,G]$ and $\gamma_3(G)=[G,\gamma_2(G)]$.
 So $G/\gamma_3(G)$ is the freeest possible 2-step nilpotent quotient of $G$, and there is a natural map ${\rm{Out}}(G)\to {\rm{Out}}(G/\gamma_3(G))$.
 In the case $G=\pi_1\S_g$, Morita \cite{morita} (cf.~\cite{jo}) has identified the image of the map $\modsg \cong {\rm{Out}}_+(G)\to {\rm{Out}}(G/\gamma_3(G))$; it is isomorphic to an explicit semidirect product $A\rtimes {\rm{Sp}}(2g,\Z)$ with $A$ abelian.